containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-macos.md

 This returns the path where the Podman Engine would be installed.
 This would help determine further action.

 For example, if you’re looking to completely uninstall Podman Engine from your system for a fresh installation, running `which podman` returns the exact path where Podman still exists.
-This could be the path where Podman Installer stores Podman Engine i.e. `/opt/podman`.
+This could be the path where Podman Installer stores Podman Engine, such as `/opt/podman`.
 Once you know the path, run:

 ```sh
 sudo rm -rf /opt/podman